uwdb/VOCAL-UDF/README.md

 ## Working with Your Own Queries
 We provide a Command-Line Interface (CLI) to process your own queries over the CLEVRER, CityFlow-NL, and Charades datasets.

-1. Run the following command to specify the dataset and hyperparameters:
+1. Run the following command to specify the dataset (`--dataset`) and hyperparameters:
 ```bash
 python experiments/cli.py \
     --dataset cityflow \